The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Stringy Running Vacuum Model Inflation

 and thus

-In the presence of primordial GW-perturbations the gravitational CS (gCS) anomaly term in \eqref{seaE} can condense at the end of the axion-dominated (pre-inflationary) stiff era ~\cite{bms}.
-This can drive the Universe to an inflationary phase, characterised by approximately constant gCS-anomaly condensate and Hubble parameter $H$, and a linear axion $b$ potential in \eqref{seaE}, breaking the axion shift symmetry.
-This leads to a metastable inflation~\cite{bms,Dorlis:2024yqw,Dorlis:2024uei}, due to the existence of imaginary parts in the condensate~\cite{Dorlis:2024uei}, which lead to a finite-life time inflationary era, and eventual exit from it.
-However, although, from a purely dynamical systems point of view~\cite{Dorlis:2024yqw,Dorlis:2025gvb} it appears that it is the $b$-field that drives inflation, this is deceptive.
-The condensate itself is a non-linear function of the (slowly varying) Hubble parameter $H$, depending on fourth- (and higher (even)-) order powers of it.
-In this sense, it is such non-linearities of the gravitational sector that drive an inflation of RVM type~\cite{Sola:2007sv,Sola:2015rra,SolaPeracaula:2022hpd,SolaPeracaula:2025yco,SolaPeracaula:2026trz}.\footnote{For completeness, we mention that the inflationary exit in such cosmologies, which in general do not require external inflaton fields, is characterised by prolonged reheating periods~\cite{Lima:2013dmf,Perico:2013mna}, and perhaps early-matter dominance epoch, preceeding standard radiation.
-This may affect primordial-black-hole populations and thus gravitational-wave profiles during early radiation era, with potentially detectable signatures in future intrerferometers~\cite{Mavromatos:2022yql,Tzerefos:2024rgb}.}
+In the presence of primordial GW perturbations, the gravitational CS (gCS) anomaly term in \eqref{seaE} can condense at the end of the axion-dominated (preinflationary) stiff era~\cite{bms}.
+This can drive the Universe to an inflationary phase, characterized by approximately constant gCS-anomaly condensate and Hubble parameter $H$, as well as~the linear axion $b$ potential in~\eqref{seaE}, breaking the axion shift symmetry.
+This leads to a metastable inflation~\cite{bms,Dorlis:2024yqw,Dorlis:2024uei}, due to the existence of imaginary parts in the condensate~\cite{Dorlis:2024uei}, which leads to a finite-lifetime inflationary era, and~eventual exit from it.
+However, although from~a purely dynamical system point of view~\cite{Dorlis:2024yqw,Dorlis:2025gvb}, it appears that it is the $b$-field that drives inflation, this is deceptive.
+The~condensate itself is a non-linear function of the (slowly varying) Hubble parameter $H$, depending on the fourth (and even higher)-order powers of it.
+In~this sense, it is such non-linearities of the gravitational sector that drive an inflation of the RVM type~\mbox{\cite{Sola:2007sv,Sola:2015rra,SolaPeracaula:2022hpd,SolaPeracaula:2025yco,SolaPeracaula:2026trz}}\footnote{For completeness, we mention that the inflationary exit in such cosmologies, which in general do not require external inflaton fields, is characterized by prolonged reheating periods~\cite{Lima:2013dmf,Perico:2013mna}, and~perhaps early-matter dominance epochs, preceeding standard radiation.
+This may affect primordial black hole populations and thus gravitational wave profiles during the early radiation era, with~potentially detectable signatures in future intrerferometers~\cite{Mavromatos:2022yql,Tzerefos:2024rgb}.}.

-To estimate the gCS condensation, the authors of \cite{Dorlis:2024yqw}, whose approach we follow here, considered tensor perturbations in the context of the effective gravitational Lagrangian \eqref{seaE}, with $\lambda=0$.
-They quantize them within an effective weak gravitational field theory action~\cite{Donoghue:1994dn,tHooft:1974toh}, following a canonical-quantization approach to estimate the condensate, to leading (linear) order in a perturbative expansion in the small parameter $\dot b H^2 \ll 1\,.$
+To estimate the gCS condensation, the~authors of~\cite{Dorlis:2024yqw}, whose approach we follow here, considered tensor perturbations in the context of the effective gravitational Lagrangian~\eqref{seaE}, with~$\lambda=0$.
+They quantize them within an effective weak gravitational field theory action~\cite{Donoghue:1994dn,tHooft:1974toh}, following a canonical quantization approach to estimate the condensate, to~a leading (linear) order in a perturbative expansion in the small parameter $\dot b H^2 \ll 1\,.$